 Best Yamaha keyboards: Our top picks

-A special mention goes to the Piaggero NP-12 for delivering that satisfying Yamaha digital piano tone in such a classy portable package.
-It also reintroduced this writer’s 90-year-old mum to the joys of playing piano during the last lockdown!
+A special mention goes to the Piaggero NP-15 for delivering that satisfying Yamaha digital piano tone in such a classy portable package.
+It also reintroduced this writer’s 90-year-old mum to the joys of playing the piano!

 Best Yamaha keyboards: Product guide

 A significant upgrade on its predecessor the PSR-E363, the PSR-E373 offers features and sounds that you won’t even find on some of Yamaha’s most expensive keyboards.
 Among the impressive selection of 622 voices, there are 11 new Super Articulation Lite presets that faithfully reproduce the tricky-to-mimic nuances of stringed instruments such as the cello and the mandolin.

 The PSR-E373 also comes with 205 accompaniment styles, plus a class-leading selection of 38 digital signal processor effects.
 Sounds can also be layered and/or split across the keyboard with a single button press.
 Yamaha’s onboard lesson system, Rec’n’Share mobile app compatibility and a useful built-in USB audio/MIDI interface round things off nicely.

 With the PSR-E373, Yamaha has hit the sweet spot between features and affordability, but if you need more keys there’s a 76-note version available in the form of the PSR-EW310.